kdw2060/hassio-addons/hass-addon-calendar/README.md

 For instance `{{state_attr("sensor.my-calendar", "data")[0].summary}}` will render the summary of the first event in the list inside the data-attribute.

-If you want inspiration have a look at the [family planner card]() I built with the data.
+If you want inspiration have a look at the [cards](/card-examples) I built with the data.

 Another common use would off course be to use the data in automation scripts.